-The Student Council serves as the governing body for all students enrolled at the Monterey campus of the Monterey Institute of International Studies, A Graduate School of Middlebury College.
-The Student Council shall act as a voice for the student body in meetings and other communication with the faculty and staff of the Monterey Institute.
+The Student Council serves as the governing body for all students enrolled at the Monterey campus of the Middlebury Institute of International Studies.
+The Student Council shall act as a voice for the student body in meetings and other communication with the faculty and staff of the Institute.
 Further, the Student Council shall reflect the interests of the student body consistent with the purpose of the Student Council (see Article II).
 The Student Council shall be composed of students from various programs as defined in Article III.

 The Executive Officers of the Student Council shall be the President, the Vice-President, the Treasurer, and the Secretary, the Community Relations Coordinator and the Communications Director who shall serve a term of two consecutive (Fall and Spring) semesters.
 Other officers of the Student Council shall include The First and Second-Year Program Representatives of: